ryansturmer/jive/README.markdown

 ### Summary

-Jive is a web-based frontend for MPD, written in python.
+Jive is a web-based frontend for MPD written in python.
 It provides a simple interface to your music library, and basic play controls.

 ### Features